andrewmcodes/standardrb-action/README.md

 ## :warning: Gotchas

 Due to the GitHub Check Runs API, we can only return 50 annotations per run.
 See [here](https://developer.github.com/v3/checks/runs/#output-object) for more info.

+This is not an issue if you remove this action from your workflow and replace with `bundle exec standardrb --format github --parallel` as mentioned in the caution above.

 ## :camera_flash: Screenshots